EVTX file format explained: chunks, templates and BinXML internals

 - Emits the resulting XML.

-Sealed vs dirty chunks
+Sealed versus dirty chunks

 When the EventLog service finishes writing a chunk and moves to the next one, it computes and writes the chunk's CRC32 and marks the chunk's header Full.
 A clean file has every chunk in this state except the last.

-Practical implications for parsing
+Practical implications

 - A truncated